opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/s3_bucket.html.markdown

 The `noncurrent_version_expiration` object supports the following

 * `days` (Required) Specifies the number of days an object is noncurrent object versions expire.

-The `rules` object supports the following:

-* `id` - (Optional) Unique identifier for the rule.
-* `destination` - (Required) Specifies the destination for the rule (documented below).
-* `prefix` - (Required) Object keyname prefix identifying one or more objects to which the rule applies.
-Set as an empty string to replicate the whole bucket.
-* `status` - (Required) The status of the rule.
-Either `Enabled` or `Disabled`.
-The rule is ignored if status is not Enabled.

-The `destination` object supports the following:

-* `bucket` - (Required) The ARN of the S3 bucket where you want Amazon S3 to store replicas of the object identified by the rule.
-* `storage_class` - (Optional) The class of storage used to store the object.

 ## Attributes Reference